markpmlim/Fisheye2Skybox/README.md

 Note: The original fragment shader code was posted at weblink 1).

-To compare the code in the fragment shader  (fisheye2skybox.fs) with that listed in the diagram below (which is posted at weblink 2):
+Let's compare the code in the fragment shader  (fisheye2skybox.fs) with that listed in the diagram below (which is posted at weblink 2):

 ![](Documentation/diagram_s.png)